opengovsg/engineering-practices/source-control/commits-and-prs.md

 All PRs at OGP require (at least) 1 approval to be merged.

-Teams should strive to close PRs in a timely manner.
-Considering that having many opened PR causes context switching overheads to engineers, teams should ideally have an SLA policy for review time and merging.
+Considering that having many opened PRs causes context switching overheads to engineers, teams should strive to close PRs in a timely manner.
+Ideally PRs should be concluded and closed within 3 weeks, which should be enough to accomodate several rounds of reviews.

 PR authors are ultimately responsible for merging their PRs.
 If a PR is not getting attention from the team, it is up to the PR author to ask for reviews and approvals.